- Exploring the historical town of Ronda

 The series of trails that drop into the bottom of the valley are fun-filled and twist and wind through the forest with ease.
-On the last climb we’ll meander our way past the Palancar de Pulgar gorge until you drop on a series of switchbacks to the cork cutters village of El Colmenar on the River Guadiaro.
-Bed for the night is a rural inn with an exquisite organic kitchen!
+On the last climb you’ll meander through the forest with ease.
+On the last climb you’ll meander your way past the Palancer de Pulgar gorge until you drop on a series of switchbacks to the cork cutters village of El Colmenar on the River Guadiaro.
+Bed for the night is a rural inn with an exquisite kitchen.

 - Meals: Breakfast, lunch

 Following breakfast we’ll say goodbye to our lovely hosts and transfer in a minibus high into the dense forest to take on a magnificent ride through deep wilderness.
 If we‘re lucky you won’t see another soul.

 A fast undulating traverse along a high ridge will set us up for the incredible 800 metre long sweeping descent through virgin forest.
 We’ll be laughing all the way down to the stunning rhododendron-lined Hozgarganta river for a delicious picnic lunch.

 We’ll cruise into Jimena de la Frontera, a white hill town topped by a magnificent Moorish castle with great views across the surrounding sierras.
 A steep climb to the castle introduces us to a fun rocky descent into the lush river valley where we’ll pass 10th century water mills and an 18th century artillery factory that made cannonballs for the Spanish Armada.